lisp-mirror/eql5-android/README-PREPARE.md

 Try it first!
 -------------

-If you own an android device, just try the examples, which can be downloaded from here:
+If you own an android device (ARM), just try the examples, which can be downloaded from here:

 [Common Lisp and QML for Mobile](https://www.lights-of-holiness.eu/android/)